elasticio/jdbc-component/README.md

 *   **Start Polling From**: (Optional) Manually set the beginning time for polling.
 Defaults to the Unix Epoch (1970-01-01).

 ### Select Trigger
-Allows providing a custom `SELECT` query that uses a timestamp-based `WHERE` clause for incremental polling.
+Executes a custom SELECT statement for incremental polling.

 Before execution, the `%%EIO_LAST_POLL%%` placeholder is replaced with either the ISO date of the last successful execution or the maximum value from the last polled dataset (e.g., `2018-08-01T00:00:00.000`).